basecamp/bc3-api/sections/messages.md

 _Optional parameters_: HTML `content` as the body of the message.
 See our [Rich content][4] guide for what is allowed.

+Note: All people on a Basecamp are notified of the new message when it's posted.
+Changing who is subscribed is coming soon!

+This endpoint will return `201 Created` with the current JSON representation of the message if the creation was a success.
+See the [Get a message](#get-a-message) endpoint for more info on the payload.

+###### Example JSON Request

 ``` json
 {
   "subject": "Kickoff",